fyngyrz/aa_macro/users-guide.md

 ## Styles

 **\[style styleName styleContent\]**
+This defines a local style of styleName.

+**\[gstyle styleName styleContent\]**
-This defines a style of styleName.
+This defines a global style of styleName.

 **\[s styleName\( content\)\]**
 This invokes a style of styleName with the content, if any.
+A local style is used if it exists, otherwise a global style is used.

-This is *not* the preferred method, however; please use the next method.
+This is *not* the preferred method, however; please use the \{\} method, described next.
 With that in mind, this capability will not go away, as it is my policy not to remove features or make them incompatible with prior usage patterns.

 **\{styleName\( content\)\}**
 This invokes a style of styleName with the content, if any.
+It is the preferred shorthand for \[s styleName\]

+**\[glos styleName\( content\)\]**
+This invokes a local style of styleName with the content, if any.
+Local styles are not used.

+**\[locs styleName\( content\)\]**
+This invokes a global style of styleName with the content, if any.
+Global styles are not used.

+**\[spage\]**
+Unsets all local styles.
+Global styles are not affected.

+**\[ghost \(source=global|local\)\]**
+This outputs a style verbatim, without processing it.
+Invoked without the source option, it works like \[s styleName\] and \{styleName\}, which is to say it will output a local style if one exists, otherwise it will output a global style if it exists.
+If neither style type exists, then it will output nothing.

+With source=global, it will output the global style, ignoring any local version.
+If the global style does not exist, there will be no output.

+With source=local, it will output the local style, or if the local style does not exist, there will be no output.